 - Nick Clegg personally championed extending free childcare to 15 hours a week for all 3 and 4 year olds and least well-off 2 year olds

-- Equality under the law for gay and lesbian citizens, including equal marriage
+- Equality under the law for gay and lesbian citizens, including equal marriage.

-- The historic achievement of the 40 year old target of spending just 0.7% of our national income on helping the poorest and most vulnerable people in the world, including millions of Syrian refugees, a million people threatened with Ebola, 77 million kids vaccinated against measles and rubella, 120 million against polio, millions more sleeping under 9 million anti-malarial bed nets.
+- The historic achievement of the 40 year old target of spending just 0.7% of our national income on helping the poorest and most vulnerable people in the world.
+This helped millions of Syrian refugees, a million people threatened with Ebola, 77 million kids vaccinated against measles and rubella, 120 million against polio, millions more sleeping under 9 million anti-malarial bed nets.
 The 0.7% goes up or down with what the economy can afford and right now we're legislating for it to be fixed in law.

 And not just that, but we stopped the Conservatives from:

 - Introducing fire-at-will rights for employers as recommended by the Beecroft Report